openpathsampling/openpathsampling/docs/dynamics_engines_api.md

 approach uses the file system and external processes as intermediates for this translation.

+## API elements for both control models

+Most parts of creating a new engine are independent of the approach to controlling the dynamics.

+**TODO: list this stuff**

 ## Direct control API

+If you intend to use direct control, your engine class should inherit from `paths.engines.DynamicsEngine`.
+You will need to implement these methods:

+**TODO: more on the direct API**

 ## Indirect control API

+If you intend to use indirect control, your engine class should inherit from `paths.engines.ExternalEngine`, and you should consider overriding the following methods:

 * `read_frame_from_file(filename, frame_num)`: reads the frame from the
   external engine's file format